marzeq/mconf/README.md

 note that mconf fully suppports unicode, so a letter means any unicode latin letter and not just ascii letters, and string values can contain any unicode character

+note: if you just one want a one-file example, look at the [examples/example.mconf](./examples/example.mconf) file

 ### comments

 ```mconf